inagle33/inagle33/README.md

 ### Hi there 👋
+I'm a computer science student at West Chester University of Pennsylvania.

 <!--
 **inagle33/inagle33** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.